davrot/overleaf_living_with_keycloak/docker/compose/scp_git_bridge/README.md

 Every 5 minutes, the user data base of HajTex is checked and new user in the database are created.

+If a user logs in, the system builds / updates git repos of the user's projects.

 Get the ssh keys: